Any Qualified Provider

-Originally the terminology used was "Any Willing Provider".
-The change to "Any Qualified Provider" was largely cosmetic: there were no substantial changes in the regime from that introduced by Andy Burnham, Secretary of State for Health in 2009/10.

-In the United States Medicaid patient’s also have the right to choose any qualified provider under the 1975 statute law.

 Services

-A range of 39 services were specified as suitable for the AQP regime in September 2012:
+In September 2012, 39 services were specified as suitable for the AQP regime:

 Development

 Originally each primary care trust (PCT) was required to introduce at least three AQP services, but by April 2013 the grip of the programme loosened with reduction in central oversight, and the regime become more permissive.
 A survey by the Health Service Journal in August 2014 found that clinical commissioning groups enthusiasm for using 'any qualified provider' to increase competition and extend patient choice had declined.
 Of 183 groups surveys, 77 did not open any new AQP services in 2013/4, and 109 had no plans to introduce any.
 Those that had introduced new services mostly concentrated on audiology, non-obstetric ultrasound, podiatry, MRI, eye care, and back and neck pain services.

 Nottingham City Clinical Commissioning Group is bringing in a wider range of providers for phlebotomy services and a treatment room service for minor injuries and wound treatment which offers GPs an alternative to local walk-in centres or acute emergency departments.
 Great Yarmouth and Waveney CCG is bringing in new neurological rehabilitation service providers using AQP.

 By 2015 it was clear that, following the increase in services made available, continued enthusiasm for this approach at national level had faded, and there was only patchy use of it at a local level.
 There were no requirements for commissioners to use AQP for services after April 2013 and 77 of the 183 CCGs did not open any services to AQP in 2013/14.